programminghistorian/ph-submissions/lessons/getting-started-with-github-desktop.md

 {% include figure.html src="../images/getting-started-with-github-desktop-6.png" caption="The online repository you have published" %}

 Once your document is online you will have to sync your local changes to reflect these changes on the GitHub repository.
 GitHub stores changes both locally (on your computer) and remotely (on their servers).
 It is important to keep these changes in sync.
-On GitHub desktop this process is simplified by using a sync option rather than using the **push** and **pull** commands used on the command line.
+On GitHub Desktop this process is simplified by using a sync option rather than by using the **push** and **pull** commands used on the command line.
 You will see a 'sync' button on GitHub Desktop.
 This will ensure your local (computer) and remote (GitHub server) repositories are the same.
 If you want to work on your document before 'publishing it' you can choose to make commits without syncing.
 This will allow you to implement version control early on whilst keeping the changes local to your computer initially.

 ### Making Changes Remotely